ModelOriented/kernelshap/README.md

 - $p > 8$: Hybrid (partly exact) iterative version of Kernel SHAP.
 The algorithm iterates until Kernel SHAP values are sufficiently accurate.
 - $p = 1$: Exact Shapley values are returned.

-The main function `kernelshap()` has four key arguments:
+The main function `kernelshap()` has three key arguments:

 - `object`: Fitted model object.
 - `X`: A (n x p) `matrix`, `data.frame`, `tibble` or `data.table` of rows to be explained.
 Important: The columns should only represent model features, not the response.
-- `bg_X`: Background data used to integrate out "switched off" features, often a subset of the training data (around 100 to 500 rows).
+- `bg_X`: Background data used to integrate out "switched off" features, often a subset of the training data (typically 50 to 500 rows).
 It should contain the same columns as `X`.
-Columns not in `X` are silently dropped and the columns are arranged into the order as they appear in `X`.
-- `pred_fun`: Prediction function of the form `function(object, X, ...)`,
-providing K >= 1 numeric predictions per row.
-Its first argument represents the model `object`, its second argument a data structure like `X`.
-(The names of the first two arguments do not matter.)
-Additional (named) arguments are passed via `...` of `kernelshap()`.
-The default, `stats::predict`, will work in most cases.
-Some exceptions (classes "ranger" and mlr3 "Learner") are handled separately.
-In other cases, the function must be specified manually.
+In cases with a natural "off" value (like MNIST digits), this can also be a single row with all values set to the off value.

-Additional arguments of `kernelshap()` can be used to control details of the algorithm and to activate parallel processing.
+Additional arguments of `kernelshap()` can be used to control details of the algorithm, to activate parallel processing, or to manually pass a prediction function.

 **Remarks**